 Morgan is not alone when it comes to spending money on his pets, whether the money went to repairing pet damage or preventing it by buying a few extra doggie treats or chew sticks.
-In 2013, Americans spent $55.7 billion on their pets, according to the American Pet Products Association.
+Americans spend over $55 billion on their pets, according to the American Pet Products Association.

 Although Morgan’s pet damage repair expenses didn’t come close to five figures, he decided to open a $20,000 line of credit.
 In addition to the repairs mentioned above, he decided to include a few other extras, figuring the enhancements would only increase his home’s value.
 He splurged on a kitchen island with a built-in sleeping nook for his dog, added a mud room with a deep farmhouse-style double sink off the kitchen, and landscaped the backyard with a new cedar fence, Fescue lawn and gravel area for Princess to do her business.